Mpho Tutu van Furth: Career

-Tutu van Furth was ordained as a priest in the Episcopal Church of the United States in Springfield, Massachusetts, in 2003.
+Tutu van Furth was ordained as a priest in the Episcopal Church in Springfield, Massachusetts, in 2003.
 Before her ordination, she was the director of the Discovery Program at All Saints Church in Worcester, Massachusetts.
 She received her master's degree from Episcopal Divinity School in Cambridge, Massachusetts, and after her ordination she began preaching at the historic Christ Church in Alexandria, Virginia.

 Tutu van Furth has co-authored a number of books including Made for Goodness: And Why This Makes All the Difference, The Book of Forgiving: The Fourfold Path for Healing Ourselves and Our World and Tutu: The Authorised Portrait; The former two books were written with her father and the latter with journalist Allister Sparks.
 She has been an outspoken advocate for the importance of forgiveness.
 She made news for forgiving the murderer of her housekeeper in 2012.
 She and her father have advocated for forgiveness in the wake of racial tensions and police shootings in the United States.
 As a public speaker, she has shared the stage with The 14th Dalai Lama, Eckhart Tolle, Ken Robinson and others.

 Tutu van Furth was the founding director of the Desmond and Leah Tutu Legacy Foundation and served as executive director from 2011 to 2016.

-On 30 January 2022, Mpho Tutu van Furth was confirmed as pastor of Vrijburg, a church in Amsterdam, by the reverend Joost Röselaers.
+On 30 January 2022, Mpho Tutu van Furth was confirmed as pastor of All Saints Amsterdam, a church in Amsterdam, by the reverend Joost Röselaers.
+The church is a congregation of the Convocation of Episcopal Churches in Europe, a jurisdiction of the Episcopal Church (United States).